centre-for-humanities-computing/course-development/README.md

 This will allow students who are new to coding to be able to look back at their mistakes and see the progression of what they have done.
 If we consider how Jupyter Notebook simply gives the students the ability to write code, the problem we run into is that students need to be able to move back and forth between (possibly) better code they wrote yesterday, so that will give them the confidence to not be scared to experiment with their code.
 However, what we need to do is make the process of simply "saving" their work, i.e. pushing to a repo, as simple as possible.
 A bash script which allows them to do it in one click could be the solution to this problem.

  - Mention in each module what the learners are going to learn - bullet points.

+ ### Asking questions in the right way
+ An important part of developing solutions that are feasible to implement is to ask the right questions.
+So the following guidelines could help in identifying what are the most important parts of the problem you are facing.
+  - Always have a proposed answer together with your question (regardless of how ridiculous the answer may seem).
+  - Ask youself which parts of your proposed answers would be the most difficult to solve or are not helpful.
+  - Reformulate the answer trying to solve those parts.
+  - Ask someone else for help while providing your answer as the initial first steps.